idio-lang/DIPS/source/the-unix-shell/extra.rst

 types including structures and unions as well as the literal calling of functions.

-Consider :ref:`Job Control` where we have to be able to call exotic systems programming interfaces like :manpage:`setpgrp(2)` and :manpage:`tcsetpgrp(3)` to do basic shell work.
+Consider :ref:`job control <shell job control>` where we have to be able to call exotic systems programming interfaces like :manpage:`setpgrp(2)` and :manpage:`tcsetpgrp(3)` to do basic shell work.
 I like programming in :lname:`C` as much as the next guy (probably not true) but I'd rather be writing code in a language that abstracts me from the nitty gritty and let's me get on with the logic.
 If a system call fails then raise some kind of error, hopefully some kind of exception, such that it can be handled by someone who has a bigger picture.
 I just made a system call which failed, how do I know if that means the program should exit?
 A shell is predicated on abstractions, like ``|``, which we know are 1) chock full of systems calls and 2) any of which can fail.
 No-one has stopped writing shell scripts because of that.

 .. _`tcsetpgrp example`: